sakari/haxe-peg/README.md

 # Testing

-The tests use `openfl` and `munit` so you'll need those.
+The tests use `munit` so you'll need that.
 Then run

-    openfl test test.xml cpp
+    haxelib run munit test test.hxml

 # License